 After realizing its effectiveness, she used this technique in India where she served as an IDEX Fellow for Social Enterprise ’11-’12.
 There, Malika introduced art as a confidant for children who were afraid to speak about their daily struggles, providing them with coping and life skills for better handling those struggles.
 She encountered young girls who were taught to be afraid to speak out, and empathizing with their insecurity, provided them a voice through art.

 Malika learned something else on that trip—she wanted to dedicate her life to serving others.
 “I cannot do anything else with my life but serve other people, because otherwise, I would be doing a disservice to my parents and to the people who believe in me.” said Malika.
 As a result, the idea for ChopArt was born, and then became reality in 2012.

-Current students and alumni are encouraged to volunteer with ChopArt!
-Opportunities include mentoring and helping to prepare students for an upcoming “professional” art show, “Dual Concepts,” on August 1, 2013.
-Even if you lack those creative juices, your time and support would be appreciated.
-For more information about ChopArt and ways to get involved, visit the ChopArt website.
+Current students and alumni are encouraged to volunteer with ChopArt.
+Opportunities include mentoring and helping to prepare students for a “professional” art show.
+Find out more about ChopArt and ways to get involved.